 For most realistic problems average and maximum N will vary greatly from track to track and from plan to plan.
-Some typical averages are listed in (Figs. 3 and 4) below.
+Some typical averages (for randomly generated problems) are listed in (Figs. 3 and 4) below.

 7 Performance

 Performance figures are rough and since the main limitation is memory the problem size we can handle is not really large enough to do a more thorough empirical time complexity analysis.